Puma Alpha VCT

 CameraMatics provides award-winning technology which automates safety and performance for fleet management companies and mobile workforces.

-Its technology can be deployed to any vehicle and translates big data from onboard sensors and cameras into insights which can help optimise fleet performance – from auto-capturing accident footage through to measuring the specific driving style of each worker.
+Its technology can be deployed to any vehicle and translates big data from onboard sensors and cameras into insights which can help optimise fleet performance – from auto-capturing accident footage through to rewarding drivers for behaviours which reduce fuel consumption and CO2 emissions.

 Exit track record